jackbgood/hello-world/README.md

 # hello-world
-This is jack's first repository, which is a hello world thing.
+This is jack's first repository, which is a salute to the time honored tradition of hello world.

 Honolulu is nice this time of year.
 That's what they tell me anyway.
 But then, who are they to say.